Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3304 - Network 2/🟦1 # Transport Layer/🟩5 @ Transmission Control Protocol (TCP).md

 In either reaction **`ssthresh` is set to 1/2 of `cwnd`** just before loss event.

 ![[Pasted image 20230223151248.png|500]]

+# Flow VS Congestion control
+Flow control and congestion control are two mechanisms that work to manage the flow of data between communicating hosts in a network, but they have different objectives and operate at different layers of the network stack.

+Flow control is a mechanism used to regulate the flow of data between two hosts in a network, typically between a sender and receiver.
+The purpose of flow control is to ensure that the receiver can handle the amount of data being sent by the sender.
+Flow control is typically implemented at the transport layer (e.g. TCP) and operates by using a sliding window protocol.
+The sender and receiver negotiate a window size, which represents the maximum amount of data that can be sent by the sender before waiting for an acknowledgment from the receiver.
+The sender will send data up to the window size and then wait for the receiver to acknowledge receipt of the data before sending more data.
+This helps to prevent the receiver from being overwhelmed with data it cannot handle.

+Congestion control, on the other hand, is a mechanism used to prevent the network from becoming congested with too much traffic.
+Congestion can occur when too much data is being sent over the network, causing delays and packet loss.
+Congestion control is typically implemented at the network layer (e.g. in the IP protocol) and works by regulating the rate of data flow.
+Congestion control algorithms such as TCP's AIMD (Additive Increase, Multiplicative Decrease) adjust the sending rate based on network conditions, such as packet loss or delay.
+The algorithm will increase the sending rate when the network is not congested and decrease it when congestion is detected.

+In summary, flow control is used to regulate the flow of data between a sender and receiver to ensure that the receiver can handle the data being sent, while congestion control is used to prevent the network from becoming congested with too much traffic.

 ---
 _Previous [[🟩4 @ User Datagram Protocol (UDP)]]_